brallmond/VBFIsoTauHLT/README.md

 `git clone https://github.com/brallmond/VBFIsoTauHLT.git`

-If you need a newer CMSSW release than 12_4_0, use [this twiki](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideGlobalHLT)
+For any questions about HLT confs in CMSSW use [this twiki](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideGlobalHLT)

-These three repos were used in the past for various activities (see `NtupleMaker/notes/CorrectionFiles` directory)

-`git cms-addpkg HLTrigger/Configuration`

-`git cms-addpkg RecoTauTag/HLTProducers`

 ## use an edited L1 menu with conf file
 In /src/ do the following